Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s

-Following the discussions from~\citet{Whelan_2014}, due to the calibration uncertainty of the detectors in a baseline, the $\bm{\hat\mathcal{P}}$ became the estimator of $\eta\bm{\mathcal{P}}$, where $\eta$ is an unknown calibration factor from a baseline with uncertainty $\epsilon$.
+(A similar equation can be derived for dirty map as well.)
+Following the discussions of Ref.~\citet{Whelan_2014}, due to the calibration uncertainty of the detectors in a baseline, the $\bm{\hat\mathcal{P}}$ became the estimator of $\eta\bm{\mathcal{P}}$, where $\eta$ is an unknown calibration factor from a baseline with uncertainty $\epsilon$.
 Hence, the likelihood $L(\bm{\hat\mathcal{P}}|\bm{\mathcal{P}},\mathbf{\Sigma})$ is obtained by marginalizing over calibration uncertainty $\eta$.
-Using Eq.~\ref{eq:comb_posterior}, the combined Bayesian upper limit with confidence level (CL) is given as
+Using Eq.~(\ref{eq:comb_posterior}), the combined Bayesian upper limit $\bm{\mathcal{P}}_{UL}$ with confidence level (C.L.) is given as